Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Appendix

 \section{Appendix}

-In the appendix, we provide more details regarding the efficient and generalized end-to-end autonomous driving system with latent deep reinforcement Learning and demonstrations in the paper, including \begin{itemize} \item[•]In Subsection A.1 and A.2, we discuss the broader impacts and limitations of this paper. \item[•]In Subsection A.3, we provide a detailed description of the maps used for training in Gym-Carla. \item[•]In Subsection A.4, we explain how we collected the expert demonstration dataset in CARLA using a human expert driving with the G29 steering wheel. \item[•]In Subsection A.5, we explore the impact of up to 12 different data input types on the performance of the NFRL agent. \item[•]In Subsection A.6, we introduce our reward function with safety constraints. \item[•]In Subsection A.7, we present the hyperparameter settings for the methods involved in our experiments. \item[•]In Subsection A.8, we demonstrate the reconstruction of original sensor input images by our NFRL. \item[•]In Subsection A.9, we provide additional results on predictions of future driving actions for NFRL in the imagination space.
+In the appendix, we provide more details regarding the efficient and generalized end-to-end autonomous driving system with latent deep reinforcement Learning and demonstrations in the paper, including \begin{itemize} \item[•]In Subsection A.1, we provide a detailed description of the maps used for training in Gym-Carla. \item[•]In Subsection A.2, we explain how we collected the expert demonstration dataset in CARLA using a human expert driving with the G29 steering wheel. \item[•]In Subsection A.3, we explore the impact of up to 12 different data input types on the performance of the NFRL agent. \item[•]In Subsection A.4, we introduce our reward function with safety constraints. \item[•]In Subsection A.5, we provide a comprehensive measurement of driving performance metrics. \item[•]In Subsection A.6, we present the hyperparameter settings for the methods involved in our experiments. \item[•]In Subsection A.7, we demonstrate the reconstruction of original sensor input images by our NFRL \item[•]In Subsection A.8, we provide additional results on predictions of future driving actions for NFRL in the imagination space.

 \end{itemize}